netdata/netdata/exporting/README.md

 -   `send automatic labels = yes | no` controls if automatically created labels, like `_os_name` or `_architecture` should be sent to the external database

-> Starting from Netdata v1.20 the host tags (defined in the `[backend]` section of `netdata.conf`) are parsed in
-> accordance with a configured backend type and stored as host labels so that they can be reused in API responses and
-> exporting connectors.
-The parsing is supported for graphite, json, opentsdb, and prometheus (default) backend types.
-> You can check how the host tags were parsed using the /api/v1/info API call.
-But, keep in mind that backends subsystem
-> is deprecated and will be deleted soon.
-Please move your existing tags to the `[host labels]` section.

 ## HTTPS